DennisSuitters/AuroraCMS/README.md

   - Post, Reply as per other Forums.
   - Integrated Help Tickets as Forum Posts.
   - Upvote or Downvote posts and comments.
+- Roster
+  - Add/Edit work shifts.
+  - Users able to view Roster up to 4 weeks ahead.
+  - Users able to agree to extra shifts, with approval editing in Administration.
 - Course Management.
   - Add/Edit Courses.
     - Add Multiple-Choice Questions.